 As it sits right now with COVID19 we need to do individual puppy pickups.
-We have NEVER assigned puppies before this puppy go home date.
+We have NEVER assigned puppies before now.
 This is one of the most difficult things for me.
 I love having our families help pick their own puppy.
 Watching all the families on family pick up day is the one of the best parts of this whole process!
-We will call everyone the day before puppy pickup and talk about each puppy and allocate puppies over the phone.
+We will call everyone in the days leading up to puppy pickup and talk about each puppy and allocate puppies over the phone.

-I just sent contracts and invoices to everyone.
+We will be sending contracts and invoices to everyone within the next few days.
 Please review and let me know if you have any questions.

 Please wash your hands before you come to our place, we will have hand sanitizer for you to use before you touch the puppies.
-PLEASE NO STANDING UPHOLDING the puppies.
+PLEASE Be careful when standing up holding the puppies.
 Puppies are wiggly and have been known to leap out of people's arms.